Home

 Charlotte

-Patrick is believed to have been an employee of the Baltimore & Ohio Railroad, which had major operations in Connellsville.
+Patrick was an employee of the Baltimore & Ohio Railroad, which had major operations in Connellsville.
 At the time of his death, in mid-summer 1940, he was a bookkeeper in the main office of the Works Progress Administration in the state capitol city of Harrisburg, Dauphin County, PA.

 Lena was a member of the B&O Veterans Association.
 She also worked for Anchor Hocking Glass Company in Connellsville.
 They were members of the Immaculate Conception Roman Catholic Church, where she belonged to its Confraternity of Christian Mothers.